Uberspace/paternoster/README.md

 ```

 If you want to add your own scripts, just add the corresponding files in
-`vagrant/files/playbooks` and `vagrant/files/scripts`.
-You can deploy it
+`vagrant/files/scripts`.
+You can deploy it using the following command:
-using the `ansible-playbook vagrant/site.yml --tags scripts` command.
+`ansible-playbook vagrant/site.yml --tags scripts`.
 Once your script has been deployed, you can just edit the source file
 to make further changes, as the file is symlinked, not copied.